 Sinope (Σινώπη, Sinopolli, Sinub, today Sinop) the ancient city of Pontus was founded by the Miletians in the 7th century BC.
 According to mythology its founder was the Argonaut Autolycus.
-The region was well known by Phoenician seafarers who traded with the pre-Hellenic peoples, the Assyrians (or white Syrians).
+The region was well known by Phoenician seafarers who traded with the pre-Hellenic peoples, the Assyrians.
 Apart from the Miletians, the Cimmerians have also been mentioned as settling in Sinope after fleeing from the Scythians.

 According to ancient writers the Miletians founded Sinope after an agreement with the town's native people.
 A myth associates the town's name with that of the nymph Sinope, daughter of the river God Aesop (Grk: Ασωπού)